Jewish studies: University of Toronto

 The University of Toronto offers degrees in Jewish studies through the Anne Tanenbaum Centre for Jewish Studies within the Faculty of Arts & Science.
 It offers undergraduate specialist, major, and minor programs, as well as collaborative programs with other departments at the graduate (MA and PhD) level.
 Its areas of emphasis are Classical Judaism, Jewish Philosophy and Thought, Jewish History and Social Sciences, and Jewish Cultures, Languages, and Literatures.
 Courses in Yiddish, Hebrew, Jewish history, philosophy, Bible studies, political thought, art history, and literature are cross-listed with other departments, and the Centre hosts its own seminar courses on a variety of topics.
 Students at the graduate level regularly publish the University of Toronto Journal of Jewish Thought.

 University of Virginia

 Jewish studies at the University of Virginia allows students to focus on the history, languages, and literature of the Jewish people; the beliefs and practices of Judaism; and the enduring contributions of Jewish wisdom to human civilization.
 Courses in Biblical and Modern Hebrew, Yiddish, Bible, Rabbinic literature, Jewish ancient and modern history, Jewish literature and culture, Holocaust studies, Jewish theology, and Jewish communities and cultures worldwide.
 Study abroad in Israel or in other centers of Jewry beyond North America.

 University of Washington

-Jewish studies at UW began in the 1970s and today includes two dozen faculty members.
-Pillars of the program include the Stroum Lecture Series, the Hazel D. Cole Fellowship,.
+Jewish studies at UW began in the 1970s and today includes 30 faculty members.
+Pillars of the program include the Stroum Lecture Series, and the Hazel D. Cole Fellowship.